A quick breakdown of mouse poison baits

 - Use precautions – use rubber gloves when handling mouse and rat bait, just to be sure.
 Avoid touching your eyes or face after you’ve handled the mice bait.

-- If you have a nice camera with a night vision mode, try placing it toward a good mouse bait location to see whether and how the rodents react to the bait.
+- If you have a nice camera with a night vision mode, try placing it toward a good mouse poison location to see whether and how the rodents react to the bait.

-With all this out of the way, let’s take a final look at the Top 3 Best mouse baits that we found on the market for you:
+With all this out of the way, let’s take a final look at the Top 3 Best mouse poisons that we found on the market for you:

 The Havoc Rat and Mouse Bait is a highly toxic bait that consists of 0.005% Brodifacoum.
 This fast-killing poison has the highest reported kill rate we could find and works on all types of rodent pests, including Norwegian rats, house mice, roof rats, and many others.
 It’s so highly toxic that it’s much more dangerous to kids and pets than other rodent poisons, so be extra careful when using it.